paintoshi/sonic-invaders/README.md

 # sonic-invaders

 A space shooter game that visualizes transactions on the Sonic blockchain.
-Each ship represents a transaction, with its size and color indicating the transaction value.
+Each ship represents a transaction, with its color indicating the transaction value.
 Shoot the ships to score points!
-The bigger the transaction, the more points you get.
+The bigger the transaction, the more bullets required.
 Switch between LIVE and BLAZE modes to play on different networks.

 ## About